The-Isogeniest/GR_NTRU_attack/README.md

 The previous command outputs the estimation of the blocksize needed to retrieve the ternary key when no dimension reduction is applied i.e., lattice dimension is 1024.

-To get the estimation for the blocksize in the case of one-layer or tw-layers attack, replace 0 by 1,2, respectively.
+To get the estimation for the blocksize in the case of one-layer or two-layers attack, replace 0 by 1,2, respectively.